Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Distilling Moral and Empirical Assumptions from the Framework

 \subsection{Measurement Bias}

-We first consider the justification of demographic parity and equalized odds under measurement bias. \citet{Hertweck2021} argue that it is unfair to make decisions based on incorrect measurements: individuals cannot be held morally responsible for incorrect measurements decision-makers have about them, so they should not have to bear the harmful consequences of incorrect measurements.
-Therefore, the authors conclude, if all groups (on average) have similar qualifications in the \textit{Construct Space} and there exists measurement bias, demographic parity should be enforced.
-We believe this to be the wrong conclusion.
+We now consider distortions between the \textit{Construct Space} and the \textit{Observed Space} caused by measurement bias. \citet{Hertweck2021} argue that it is unfair to make decisions based on incorrect measurements: individuals cannot be held morally responsible for incorrect beliefs decision-makers have about them, so they should not have to bear harmful consequences of incorrect measurements.
+In the remainder of this section, we further substantiate this argument.

-A crucial part of the moral reasoning provided by \citet{Hertweck2021} is that decision subjects should not have to bear the \textit{harmful consequences} of incorrect measurements.
-So what are the harmful consequences of incorrect measurements?
-In \nameref{case:resumeselection}, a positive prediction could be considered beneficial, regardless of whether it is a false positive or a true negative.
-A false negative, however, deprives the applicant of the opportunity to participate in a job interview that they arguably are deserving of.
-In \nameref{case:lending}, receiving a loan is arguably only beneficial if you will be able to pay it off, and not receiving a loan you would be able to pay off deprives you of a benefit.
-In \nameref{case:diseasedetection}, positive and negative predictions are clearly only useful to the decision subject if they correspond to the decision subject's true class in the \textit{Construct Space}: the treatment is beneficial if an individual has the condition it treats, but otherwise harmful.

-More generally, in cases where utility depends on a decision subject's materialized characteristics, misclassification in relation to the \textit{Construct Space} may subject them to a burden or deprive them of a benefit.
-In these cases, equalized odds is ruled out as a condition for fairness: even if error rates (in terms of the \textit{Observed Space}) are equal across groups, under measurement bias, this does not correspond to an equal distribution of burdens and benefits.

-What about demographic parity?
-If we assume that groups-specific base rates in the \textit{Construct Space} (i.e., $P(\tilde{Y}=1)$) are equal across groups, it seems necessary that group-specific selection rates in the \textit{Decision Space} (i.e., $P(\hat{Y}=1)$) are also equal across groups.
-This corresponds exactly to the demographic parity constraint.
-So does satisfying demographic parity ensure an equal distribution of benefits or burdens across groups?

-Imagine we are able to design a classifier to predict a positive if and only if receiving preventative treatment will be beneficial to the patient, given the available evidence.
-Suppose the classifier is the \textit{best} way to diagnose the disease, irrespective of group membership.
-However, individuals in group $A$ are more often asymptomatic.
-As a result, the disease is generally harder to detect with known methods for individuals in group $A$, causing the classifier to underestimate the prevalence of the disease in group $A$ relative to group $B$.
-Enforcing demographic parity in this scenario requires us to diagnose more individuals in group $A$, even though by stipulation there is no evidence that allows us to decide \textit{which} individuals will benefit from the preventative treatment.
-In other words, although a similar proportion of individuals would benefit from preventative treatment, this does not imply that we should enforce similar treatment rates at all costs.